 Apple Cider Vinegar Rinse, the Perfect Ratio:

-1-4 tablespoons of ACV and 1-2 cups of water seem to be the most agreed amount, but to be safe, the main rule is to make sure your rinse is brought up to a pH of 4.
+The most agreed-upon amount is 1-4 tablespoons of ACV and 1-2 cups of water, but to be safe, the main rule is to make sure your rinse is brought up to a pH of 4.

 Dry hair needs less ACV, and greasy hair needs more.
-So I went with around 5-tab spoon ACV in one cup of water.
+So I went with about a 5-tab spoonful of ACV in one cup of water.
 This measures around one ounce of water, so it’s about a 1 to 8 ratio.

 How to use Apple Cider Vinegar for Hair?

-• After shampooing, pour the ACV rinse over the scalp and soak all of the hair.
+- After shampooing, pour the ACV rinse over the scalp and soak all the hair.

 To help with the smell, add a few drops of essential oil like lavender, rosemary, or peppermint.